 When applying a socket to a nut and turned down on, the force rotates the bolt.
-As it tightens the bolt has a tension stress acted on it which stretches the out bolt.
+As it tightens the bolt has tension stress acted on it which stretches the out bolt.
 Over torquing the nut or bolt too much will cause the bolt to stretch until failure.
 Under torquing a bolt or nut will cause it to rattle loose over time.

 How is torque measured?

 The measure of torque equals force multiplied by distance.
 A lug nut, for example, may have a torque value of 75 foot-pounds.
-Imagine having a wrench 1 foot in length with a 75-pound weight at the end, this resulting force is equal to a torque of 75 ft lbs.
-A 2-foot wrench with a 10-pound weight at the end would have a torque value of 20 ft lbs on the nut or bolt.
-In real life applications, your hand applies the force and length of the wrench creates the distance.
+Imagine having a wrench 1 foot in length with a 75-pound weight at the end, this resulting force is equal to a torque of 75 ft-lbs.
+A 2-foot wrench with a 10-pound weight at the end would have a torque value of 20 ft-lbs on the nut or bolt.
+In real-life applications, your hand applies the force and the length of the wrench creates the distance.
 As a result, this is how torque is transferred to a nut or bolt, force multiplied by distance.